 - Need to pay if you want to use it with over 2 email accounts

-- It’s difficult to see what month you’re on in the calendar, and entering dates is somewhat cumbersome.
+- It’s difficult to see what month you’re on in the calendar.
+I just use the native Windows calendar instead.

 Question?
 What’s your favorite email client?
 Please comment below. – Brian